Yc2557/CurrencyConverter/README.md

 - update [curr1] [curr2] [new-rate] - updates the currency conversion from curr1 to curr2 with new-rate.
 Note: one of the currencies must be the base currency “AUD”.
 - update-popular [curr1] [curr2] [curr3] [curr4] - updates the current popular currencies to the four user inputs
 - add [curr1] - adds a new exchange rate
-- summary [curr1] [curr2] [start-date] [end-date] - displays the conversion history of curr1 to curr2, with date given in dd/mm/yyyy format.
+- summary [curr1] [curr2] [start-date] [end-date] - displays the conversion history of curr1 to curr2, with date given in dd-mm-yyyy format.
 - exit - exits the program
 - help - displays this help menu